MollyLovses/Divided-Globe/README.md

 - Adjustable Subdivision Level: Control the level of detail by changing the subdivision level of the sphere.
 - GUI Controls: Easily adjust settings using the graphical user interface provided by dat.gui.

+# Installation!

+Ensure you have a compatible web browser and an internet connection to access the necessary dependencies from the provided URLs.
+To run the code locally:

+1. Clone this repository to your local machine.
+2. Install threejs in the directory: "npm install three".
+3. Install vite: "npm install vite".
+4. Open the HTML file in a vite localhost: "npx vite".
+5. Ensure an active internet connection to load dependencies via URLs.

 ## Dependencies

 - [Three.js](https://threejs.org/): A lightweight JavaScript 3D library with a very low level of abstraction.